 Maier also had the chance to meet Tarasco in 2002 when he was a guest speaker at a baseball camp Maier was working at.
 “We had the opportunity to spend some time with one another, we engaged in some conversation,” Maier said.
 At the time, Maier was getting ready to attend college at Wesleyan University and play baseball.
 Tarasco was understanding about what happened that night in the Bronx.
 “He was wishing me well, and said if he was a kid he would’ve done the same thing.
 He was a standup guy.”

-He took a trip down to Camden Yards several years ago to watch the O’s take on the Sox, and said it was a pleasant experience, especially since he made it out of there unharmed.
+He took a trip down to Camden Yards several years ago to watch the O’s take on the Sox, and said it was a pleasant experience, especially since he made it out of the ballpark unharmed.
 Every now and then, someone will recognize his name and poke and prod his story.
 As time goes by, Maier says he doesn’t mind it, and often enjoys it.
 “It’s not something I try to flaunt.
 You kind of awkwardly smile,” Maier said.
 “I enjoy the excitement people get about it now.”

 He summed up the whole event very innocently, very simple.
 “At the core of it, its a story about a kid who loves baseball, who brought his glove to the game like most kids do,” Maier said.
 Even though the experience was a lot to handle as a young boy, he looks back on how it has impacted him with no regrets whatsoever.
 He admits he’s kept a chest full of articles and letters that were sent to him back then, as a reminder of the unique experience he went through.
 The event will always be a part of him, no matter what.